Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-First, the background contamination of the $\pizero$ events from hadronic events, and the causal coincidence of two photons not originating from the decay of a single $\pizero$ are estimated using a sideband method~\cite{LHCfpppi0}.
-The reconstructed two-photon invariant mass distributions of the experimental data (e.g., Fig.~\ref{fig:mass-fit}) are fit to the composite physics model (solid curve, blue).
-The model consists of an asymmetric Gaussian distribution for the signal component and a third order Chebyshev polynomial function for the background component.
-The signal window is defined within the two dashed vertical lines that are equivalent to $\pm 3\sigma$ distance from the peak value.
-The background window is defined as the region within $\pm 6\sigma$ distance from the peak value excluding the signal window.
-The fraction of the background component included in the signal window can be estimated using the ratio of the two integrals of the best-fit third order Chebyshev polynomial function (i.e. the integral over the signal window divided by the integral over signal and background windows).
+First, the background contamination of the $\pizero$ events from hadronic events, and from the coincidence of two photons not originating from the decay of a single $\pizero$ are estimated using a sideband method~\cite{LHCfpppi0}.
+As shown in Fig.~\ref{fig:mass-fit} for instance, the reconstructed two-photon invariant mass distributions of LHCf data are fit to a composite physics model (solid blue curve).
+The model consists of an asymmetric Gaussian distribution for the $\pizero$ signal component and a third order Chebyshev polynomial function for the background component.
+The fit is performed over the two photon invariant mass range $0.08 < M_{\gamma\gamma} < \gev{0.18}$.
+The $\pizero$ signal window is defined by the two dashed vertical lines in Fig.~\ref{fig:mass-fit} that are placed $\pm 3\sigma$ from the mean value.
+Here the mean value and the standard deviation are obtained from the best-fit asymmetric Gaussian distribution.
+The background window is defined as the region within $\pm 6\sigma$ distance from the peak value and excluding the $\pizero$ signal window.
+The fraction of the background component included in the $\pizero$ signal window can be estimated using the ratio of the integral of the best-fit third order Chebyshev function over the $\pizero$ signal window divided by the integral over the $\pizero$ signal and background windows.
+The width of the asymmetric Gaussian function comes from the detector response, predominantly from shower leakage near the edges of the calorimeters.
+The reconstructed energy is corrected for shower leakage.